 She was ultimately signed off sick.
 She saw a psychiatrist for treatment because of the severity of her symptoms and was advised not to return to the abusive working environment.

 During her absence from work our client was harassed by the practice who persisted in sending her frequent correspondence and insisting on meeting with her even though this was against medical advice and she had appointed representatives to deal with things for her.
 Matters culminated with the practice referring our client to the GMC on spurious grounds.
 Our client was completely cleared, but was left exhausted and very unwell.

 It was against this background that she asked us to pursue the stress at work claim for compensation in relation to the psychiatric injury she had suffered as well as the resultant lost earnings and treatment expenses.

-We agreed to deal with the stress at work claim on a no win, no fee basis and a detailed Letter of Claim was sent to the practice, who in turn instructed a firm of solicitors.
+We agreed to deal with the stress at work claim on a no win, no fee basis.

 There was also a vast amount of documentation to support our client’s case.
 This included the many notes and records kept by our client as well as files of documents from the BMA and GMC.
 We obtained all of these.